 Situated just a few hundred meters from Villa Rufolo, there is the Cimbrone Villa, older, more mysterious and more beautiful, but that’s just my opinion.
 The construction of the villa dates back to the 11th century, but in the 20th century, it has undergone a complete renovation and now functions as a hotel.
 Fortunately, the gardens and part of the building are open to the public for visitation.

 Every time I think about Positano, I spell the name with an Italian accent and that’s because Positano is practically a small authentic Italy, compressed in this fairy-tale town with colorful houses in all the colors of the rainbow.
-It is definitely the main attraction on Amalfi Coast, but also the favorite of the celebrities and the millionaires and rightly so.
+It is definitely the best of Amalfi Coast, but also the favorite of the celebrities and the millionaires and rightly so.

 Positano can become very hot and extremely crowded during the full season, so I recommend avoiding the months of July and August, maybe even June and getting here in spring or early autumn when the air is more breathable and the crowd not so big.
 For the simple reason that you shouldn’t create a wrong and underestimated picture of the city just because you came here at the wrong time of the year.

 If there were no red roofs, the houses in Amalfi could have made the city look like Santorini.
 Things in common?
 Mountain, white houses staged in the cliffs and the sea.
 If you are confused about Amalfi, you must know that yes, there is an Amalfi town on Amalfi Coast and it is somehow a capital city if we consider its name because otherwise, it is just a small and cozy city in the center of which stands an impressive cathedral.
 We didn’t explore Amalfi very much, but from here we took the ferry to Capri Island and we also took the bus to the town where we were staying, to Agerola.